kparks29/LiveFront/README.md

 * **Resource Data Structure:** Assumed an inconsistant structure for the `EventDto` object, leading to a much more complex validation.
 Would want to implement a more robust system to handle this better.
 Implement some functional programming concepts such as Optionals and Eithers to help with this.
 Perhaps this would also be a good example of using a GraphQL approach for this API if supported instead.

+* **Maintain Scroll Position:** Implemented a load more items, however the scroll position gets lost.
+I would love to figure out why this is being triggered so that I can improve the user's experience.